net-lisias-ksph/GroundedModularVehicles/README.md

 This is a unofficial, non authorized repository for Grounded - Modular Vehicles for historical reference and troubleshooting.

-This AddOn is (C) [blackheart612](https://spacedock.info/profile/blackheart612) and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?), what allows you to:
+This AddOn is (C) [blackheart612](https://spacedock.info/profile/blackheart612) and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sA/4.0/?), what allows you to:

 * copy and redistribute the material in any medium or format
+* create derivatives

 But explicitly forbids you to:

 * Exploit it commercially
-* Make any kind of derivative.

-You are authorized to fork this repository under GitHub [ToS](https://help.github.com/articles/github-terms-of-service/), but are not authorized to commit on it (as it would create a derivative), unless a Court of Law decides otherwise.

 ## KSP Versions Supported